-- Introductory Statistics (i.e., PSYC 3301) - Experimental Psychology (i.e., PSYC 3403) or Research Methods in Psychology - Physiological Psychology (i.e., PSYC 4304), or the equivalent, such as Biological Foundations of Behavior, or PSYC 6306 Advanced Psychopathology and Pharmacology - An advanced, junior or senior level, course in psychology.
-Students interested in pursuing the M.A. in Clinical Psychology program are encouraged to take PSYC 4351, Tests and Measurement, as it is prerequisite or corequisite for two graduate testing courses required for the clinical concentration (PSYC 6351 and PSYC 6352).
+- Introductory Statistics (i.e., PSYC 3301) - Experimental Psychology (PSYC 3304 and 3104) or Research Methods in Psychology - An advanced, junior or senior level, course in psychology.
+Students interested in pursuing the M.A. in Psychology with the Clinical concentration are encouraged to take Tests and Measurement (PSYC 4351), as it is required before or concurrently enrolling in two of the graduate courses required for the Clinical Concentration (PSYC 6350 and PSYC 6351).

 Students with deficiencies in these prerequisites may be granted "conditional" admission status, and must take the specified prerequisite courses and earn a minimum grade of B during the first two semesters the student is enrolled conditionally in the program.
-Students may enroll in the necessary undergraduate courses (PSYC 3301, Statistics; and/or PSYC 3404, Experimental Psychology; PSYC 3322, Theories of Personality; and/or PSYC 4304, Physiological Psychology (or PSYC 6306 Advanced Psychopathology and Pharmacology) and in selected graduate courses concurrently.
+Students may enroll in the necessary undergraduate courses (PSYC 3301, Statistics; and/or PSYC 3304and 3104, Experimental Psychology; PSYC 3322, Theories of Personality) and in selected graduate courses concurrently.
 Note, all graduate courses are taught in the evening at UTPB.
-However, the undergraduate prerequisite courses that are prerequisite courses may or may not be offered in the evening; we attempt to offer the undergraduate prerequisite courses at least once every two years in the late afternoon or early evening.
+However, the undergraduate courses that are prerequisite courses may or may not be offered in the evening; we attempt to offer the undergraduate prerequisite courses at least once every two years in the late afternoon or early evening.